APLMOOC/APLMOOC/docs/course/ch4/part5.md

 After all, why punish the programmer when they are just trying to search for a value?
 No, there's a way better way of handling this issue.
 If you picked `0`, you're closer, but still a little off.
-It could work if zero was never a valid index; however, `⍳` is index-sensitive.
+It could work if zero was never a valid index; however, `⍳` is origin-sensitive.
 Look:

 ```apl
       'asdfghjkl' ⍳ 'agl'